 21. Wood Freestanding Tub

-A wood freestanding tub brings an incredible sense of warmth, craftsmanship, and organic beauty to the inspired by traditional Japanese or Scandinavian designs, these tubs are typically made from water-resistant woods like cedar, teak, or natural aroma of the wood is released when it comes into contact with warm water, creating a sensory experience that is both calming and therapeutic.
+A wood freestanding tub brings an incredible sense of warmth, craftsmanship, and organic beauty to the bathroom.
+Often inspired by traditional Japanese or Scandinavian designs, these tubs are typically made from water-resistant woods like cedar, teak, or hinoki.
+The natural aroma of the wood is released when it comes into contact with warm water, creating a sensory experience that is both calming and therapeutic.
 Visually, the rich wood grains provide a soft contrast to the hard surfaces of tile and stone.
 A wooden tub is a daring and eco-friendly choice that emphasizes a connection to nature and a commitment to high-quality, sustainable materials.

 22. Patterned Tile Tub